SparkRain/test/README.md

 # test
-git managing tutorial repository - editing side branch from github and local git and merging back together
+git managing tutorial repository
+  - editing side branch from github and local git and merging back together

-maybe finally managed to pull the right branch
+And it seemss to be ok.